scottmuc/scottmuc.github.com/source/_posts/2016-10-11-osx-workstation-setup-automation.markdown

 remove /Users/merry/.softwareupdate_indicator to force an update
 ```

-*This post took 8 pomodoros to complete (more than enough time to setup a laptop from scratch)*
+*This post took 9 pomodoros to complete (more time than it takes to setup a laptop from scratch)*